jadecobra/python_tdd_exercises/TDD_CALCULATOR.md

     def add(x, y):
         return x + y
     ```
-    and the terminal shows passing tests, increasing our confidence in the `add` function
+    and the terminal reveals passing tests, increasing our confidence in the `add` function
     ```python
     tests/test_calculator.py ..
 [100%]